-OpenGL ES is not required to execute most commands immediately.
+The OpenGL ES specification doesn’t require implementations to execute commands immediately.
 Often, commands are queued to a command buffer and executed by the hardware at a later time.
-Usually, OpenGL ES waits until the application has queued up a significant number of commands before sending the buffer to the hardware—allowing the graphics hardware to execute commands in batches is often more efficient.
-However, some OpenGL ES functions must flush the buffer immediately.
-Other functions not only flush the buffer, but also block until previously submitted commands have completed before returning control over the application.
-Your application should restrict the use of flushing and synchronizing commands only to those cases where that behavior is necessary.
-Excessive use of flushing or synchronizing commands may cause your application to stall waiting for the hardware to finish rendering.
+Usually, OpenGL ES waits until the app has queued many commands before sending the commands to the hardware—batch processing is usually more efficient.
+However, some OpenGL ES functions must flush the command buffer immediately.
+Other functions not only flush the command buffer but also block until previously submitted commands have completed before returning control over the app.
+Use flushing and synchronizing commands only when that behavior is necessary.
+Excessive use of flushing or synchronizing commands may cause your app to stall while it waits for the hardware to finish rendering.

 These situations require OpenGL ES to submit the command buffer to the hardware for execution.

-glFlushsends the command buffer to the graphics hardare.
+glFlushsends the command buffer to the graphics hardware.
 It blocks until commands are submitted to the hardware but does not wait for the commands to finish executing.

 The command buffer is full.